Stimulant Abuse and Addiction Treatment Options

 Signs of Vyvanse Abuse

-While it may be challenging to determine whether someone is abusing Vyvanse since the drug is often prescribed, here are some signs to look for.
+While it may be challenging to determine whether someone is abusing the drug since it is often prescribed, here are some signs to look for.

 Signs of Vyvanse abuse may include: